mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 antenna, dipole antenna, and many other antenna types.

-The radiation pattern is described by specifying the gain at various angles (e.g. at one-degree steps) on a half-plane attached to the axis of symmetry.
+The radiation pattern is described by specifying the gain at various angles on a half-plane attached to the axis of symmetry.
 The gain is then interpolated at the intermittent angles, and the pattern is rotated around the axis to get the radiation pattern in 3D.